wooiseong/portfolio-backend-on-vercel/README.md

-# portfolio-nodeJS-mySql
+# portfolio-backend-on-vercel

 This is the backend database for the project <a href="https://github.com/wooiseong/portfolio-project-vercel/tree/main">portfolio</a>.
-It utilizes express to build a simple web application to collect feedback from users and generate appropriate responses.
+I do not apply for a remote mySql hosting service.
+Therefore this is only a fake API and feedback from the project cannot be stored. <br><br>For nodeJS file connected to local mySQL database:  <a href="https://github.com/wooiseong/portfolio-nodeJS-mySql">portfolio-nodeJS-mySql</a>

 ## View